 What are the International Resume Format Guidelines?

-In domestic job people come up with resumes having 8 – 10 pages which is totally unacceptable in the international jobs.
-If you are applying for a job that is based in United States then you need to make sure that your resume doesn’t crosses the page limit of ‘1 page’.
-Yes you heard it right that you need to make the whole resume in a single page and if incase you have an experience of over 15 years then your resume can be of 2 pages.
+Yes, you heard it right that you need to make the whole resume on a single page and if in case you have an experience of over 15 years then your resume can be of 2 pages.
 But apart from the US guidelines if you are applying for a job in any other country then you can simply exceed the limit of one and you are free to make a resume of about 2 – 4 pages.

 Moreover you need to make sure that none of the pages of the resume is left half or 1/4th blank because it is against the guidelines, so if you need to add any extra information on an additional page then make sure that you fill the whole page with meaningful content and if not then you can just adjust the margins of the page and manage to add the information on the present page.